Bert Lindsay: Playing career

-Between 1903 and 1909 Lindsay played amateur hockey for a number of different teams, most notably with Renfrew in the Ottawa Valley Hockey League and the Federal Amateur Hockey League, and in 1907 and 1908 he won two consecutive Citizen Shield as Ottawa Valley champions with Renfrew.
+Between 1903 and 1909 Lindsay played amateur hockey for many different teams, most notably with Renfrew in the Ottawa Valley Hockey League and the Federal Amateur Hockey League, and in 1907 and 1908 he won two consecutive Citizen Shield as Ottawa Valley champions with Renfrew.

 Lindsay turned professional in 1910 and played two seasons for the Renfrew Millionaires in the NHA.
 When the team disbanded he moved west and joined the Victoria Aristocrats of the PCHA for three seasons before returning to the NHA with the Montreal Wanderers.

 Lindsay stayed with the Wanderers when they joined the NHL in 1917, and was the first goalie in league history to earn a win, when his Wanderers defeated the Toronto Arenas 10-9 in the league's first game, in Montreal.
 After the Westmount Arena, the home arena of the Wanderers, burned down in January 1918, Lindsay was left without a team for the remainder of the season.

-Lindsay signed with the Toronto Arenas for the 1918–19 NHL season and retired when the season ended.
+Lindsay signed with the Toronto Arenas for the 1918–19 NHL season and his career came to an end in the summer of 1919 after he broke both legs in a construction accident.
+Following his retirement from hockey, he relocated to Renfrew.
+He started a car dealership, later moving north to Kirkland Lake, Ontario during the Great Depression, where he worked in gold mining and raised a family, including his six sons—one of whom was Ted Lindsay.